octocloudlabs/supercharge-docs/docs/walt/index.md

 5. Fork the <a href="#" target="_blank">LinkedIn Learning repository</a>.
 6. Open another browser tab
 7. Fork the <a href="#" target="_blank">abc repository</a>.

+Keep the browser tabs open, as you'll be returning to the three forks during the labs.